Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Lightning safety for hikers involves knowledge, planning, awareness, behavioral adaptations, and more knowledge.

-While it's not likely that you'll face a dangerous lightning situation, it's important to know what to do if it happens.
+While it's not likely that you'll face a dangerous lightning situation (unless you like to hike in high alpine summer conditions), it's important to know what to do if it happens.

-If you've ever been caught out in a thunderstorm, you know how hair raising the experience can be.
+If you've ever been caught out in a thunderstorm, you know how hair raising the experience can be - sometimes literally.

 Now it's time to find out why hair raising is one of the worst signs you can face!